syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Create Connector

 `Connector` is created from JSON data and added to the Diagram using `diagram`'s `connectors` property.
-The `connector`’s `name` must be unique.
+The `connector`'s `name` must be unique.
 By default, the connector type is `straight`.
 The following code illustrates how to create a Connector and add it to Diagram.

 {% highlight js %}